Robust computation of linear models by convex relaxation: Abstract

 \section{Abstract}

-Consider a dataset of vector-valued observations that consists of a modest number of noisy {inliers}, which are explained well by a low-dimensional subspace, along with a large number of {outliers}, which have no linear structure.
+Consider a dataset of vector-valued observations that consists of noisy {inliers}, which are explained well by a low-dimensional subspace, along with some number of {outliers}.
 This work describes a convex optimization problem, called \rrp, that can reliably fit a low-dimensional model to this type of data.
+This approach parameterizes linear subspaces using orthogonal projectors, and it uses a relaxation of the set of orthogonal projectors to reach the convex formulation.
 The paper provides an efficient algorithm for solving the \rrp\ problem, and it documents numerical experiments which confirm that \rrp\ can dependably find linear structure in synthetic and natural data.
-In addition, when the inliers are contained in a low-dimensional subspace, there is a rigorous theory that describes when \rrp\ can recover the subspace exactly.
+In addition, when the inliers lie near a low-dimensional subspace, there is a rigorous theory that describes when \rrp\ can approximate this subspace.